-Currently we are rotating C2 refills through outpatient providers with assistance from pharmacy, checking PDMP.
+Currently we are rotating C2 refills through outpatient providers with assistance from pharmacists checking PDMP.
 If someone is on vacation, you may be asked to refill medications for patients from their panel.
-Please review the patients’ labs and refill them as needed.
+Please review the patient's labs and refill them as needed.
 If they are on a chronic pain agreement, please refill them as well.
 Part of our obligation in doing a pain agreement with a patient, is that when that provider is out, someone will fulfill their agreement and refill their pain medications.

-At times when doing RMTs with the villages, you may need to order medication refills.
+At times, when doing RMTs with the villages, you may need to order medication refills.
 Once you have verified that it is appropriate for them to get the refill, order it in PowerChart/FirstNet by right clicking over the medication.

 Any concerns regarding orthopedic or surgery x-rays should be sent via Telerad for review.